Everyone Understands Love

 After reunification, immigration hearings are the next step the children must take in order to remain in the country.

+The ability to speak Spanish is not a requirement for foster families.
 Bilingual staff at LSC can assist foster families with communication.
 Everyone, however, understands LOVE.

 LSC Licensing and Recruitment staff will work with all interested families in the Columbia, S.C. area to secure Foster Care licensure.
 The licensing process complies with the South Carolina Department of Social Services standards.
 LSC staff will ensure that foster parents receive training and information, as well as ongoing support as they provide a safe, stable, and loving environment for a child.